Skip to footer content

 4. Extensions: Flask has a modular design and offers a wide range of extensions (such as SQLAlchemy for database integration, Flask-WTF for form handling, Flask-RESTful for building REST APIs) that add functionality to applications as needed.

-5. HTTP Request Handling: Flask simplifies handling HTTP requests (GET, POST, PUT, DELETE, etc.) and accessing request data such as form inputs, cookies, and headers.
+5. HTTP Request Handling: Flask simplifies the handling of HTTP requests (GET, POST, PUT, DELETE, etc.) and accesses request data such as form inputs, cookies, and headers.

 6. URL Building: Flask provides utilities for generating URLs dynamically, which helps maintain the flexibility and scalability of web applications.